genestack/user-tutorials/source/guide/using-genestack-browse-data_include.rst

 .. image:: images/metainfo-editor.png

-Besides, on the Metainfo editor page you can run the assays through a pipeline via the button **Use dataset...**.
-You can either use an existing data flow matching the assays or build a new pipeline step by step.
+Besides,directly from the Metainfo Editor page you can start building pipeline step by step via the button **Analyse**.

-.. update img: use GSF802958 as an example

 .. image:: images/new-df.png